-Once you've exhausted the many delightful world-class attractions in Nashville, be sure to allow time to explore the area around Tennessee's famous music city.
+Once you've exhausted the many delightful world-class attractions in Nashville, be sure to allow time to explore the area around Tennessee's famous "Music City."
 You'll be rewarded with everything from historic homes and perfectly preserved plantations to countless Civil War sites.
-Other great day trip options include visiting one or more of the quaint smaller towns within an easy drive, such as picturesque Franklin and Gallatin, or perhaps taking a slightly longer journey to destinations like Chattanooga and Gatlinburg.

-This simple farmstead, 20 miles from Nashville, became synonymous with the Civil War when, on November 30, 1864, it was caught up in the middle of a desperate struggle - later known as the Battle of Franklin - between the defending Union troops and the attacking Confederates.
 Even today, Carter House bears the scars of more than a thousand bullet holes.
-The house itself is notable for its original and period furniture and houses a museum of Civil War relics that help recount the deadly conflict.
+Apart from these battle scars, the house is notable for its original period furniture.
+It also houses a museum of Civil War relics that recount the deadly conflict.

 Address: 1140 Columbia Ave, Franklin, Tennessee